 Infant mortality rates are significantly higher for Indians than for whites, and alcohol and drug abuse is on the rise.
 Many people leave the reservations for urban areas in search of employment and improved living conditions.

 The Indian reservation system was originally established as a result of the greed and prejudice of early American settlers and the federal government.
-Despite its challenges then and now, Native Americans continue to hold on to their heritage and thrive as a community.
+Despite its challenges then and now, Native American nations continue to hold on to their unique heritage and work to thrive as communities.

 1851: Congress creates reservations to manage Native peoples.
 U.S. National Library of Medicine, Native Voices.

 Bureau of Indian Affairs.
 USA.gov.

 Bureau of Indian Affairs (BIA): Mission Statement.
 U.S. Department of the Interior: Bureau of Indian Affairs.

 Indian Removal Timeline.
 University of Houston Digital History.

 Indian Treaties and the Removal Act of 1830.
 Office of the Historian, Bureau of Public Affairs.